rickardvh/budo-notes/iaido/msr/okuden.md

 The above quote should have particular bearing on how to interpret [Sunegakoi](#脛囲-sunegakoi) and [Kasumi](#霞-kasumi) on a deeper level, but the theme of targeting the hands goes all the way back to the Kongen no maki, where [Tsukaguchi rokusun](../msjr/iai-kongen-no-maki.md#on-the-nature-of-tsukaguchi-rokusun) is named as the ultimate secret of the school.

 Returning to the topic of metsuke, *Tachi metsuke no koto* (太刀目付之㕝; "gaze in sword-fighting") in the *Battō heijutsu shinshin kanyō no daiji* describes another, rather unusual, type of metsuke.
 It says that when facing an opponent in a (standing) fight, one should look at the enemy's legs and feet.
 Two reasons are given for this: firstly, it allows one better to "know the situation" (*i.e.* judge distance, timing, and intent); secondly, it helps one stay calm in the face of danger and not be overcome by fear.
-In an oral tradition recorded in the later *Iai heihō gokuhisho* (居合兵法極秘書), however, the feet are no longer mentioned: "In general, one should look at the enemy's fists, but adapt to the form at hand.
+In an oral tradition recorded in the later *Iai heihō gokuisho*, however, the feet are no longer mentioned: "In general, one should look at the enemy's fists, but adapt to the form at hand.
 In a desperate situation, one should make the enemy move first, then seize the initiative and sweep horizontally."

 In the *Shinden-ryū iai gokuhisho*, it is stated that the essence of iai lies in thrusting techniques, but that thrusts are hidden inside the forms of daily practice; when one feels that it would be a good time to thrust, that is when one should thrust.
 This is surely doubly true in Okuden, and should be kept in mind during practice.